 John Lansdowne received his doctorate in September 2019 with a dissertation titled: The Micromosaic of the Man of Sorrows at Santa Croce in Gerusalemme in Rome.
-He currently holds a Berenson Fellowship at Villa I Tatti, the Harvard University Center for Italian Renaissance Studies, outside Florence.
+He is currently Postdoctoral Fellow and Assistant to the Director at Villa I Tatti, the Harvard University Center for Italian Renaissance Studies, outside Florence.

-John specializes in medieval and early modern art in Europe and the Mediterranean basin, with a geographical focus on Italy and the Christian East.
-His research examines the new meanings that objects and images accrue when brought into different cultural or ideological contexts and premodern paradigms for issues in contemporary society.
-His book project, Fraction = Union, investigates how visual allegories of Christ’s fractured body became a means to conceptualize and represent oecumenical union: the idea of all Christian peoples united as one in an undivided, “worldwide” Church.
+John specializes in medieval and early modern art in Europe and the Mediterranean basin, with a special focus on exchanges between Italy, Byzantium, and the wider East Christian world.
+Major elements of his research investigate the new meanings that objects and images accrue when brought into different cultural or ideological contexts and premodern paradigms for issues in contemporary society.
+His book project, Fraction = Union, explores how visual allegories of Christ’s fractured body became a means to conceptualize and represent oecumenical union---the idea of all Christian peoples united as one in an undivided “worldwide” Church.

 “Giordano da Pisa: Remarks on the Authority of Icons from Greece (1306): Translation and Commentary.”
 Readings in the Visual Culture of Later Byzantium, ed.
-Foteini Spingou, Texts on Byzantine Art and Aesthetics 3 (New York: Cambridge University Press, forthcoming 2021).
+Foteini Spingou, Texts on Byzantine Art and Aesthetics 3 (New York: Cambridge University Press, 2022), 1.890–900.

 “Hagia Sophia takes centre stage in the battle over Turkey’s past.”
 Apollo (30 June 2020).